-“Theres no time to listen to your silly fantasies, you do not get to choose your own work, you shall do what I determine.”
+“There’s no time to listen to your silly fantasies, you don’t get to choose.
+You do as I say.”

-“Eat the sandwich, I will tell you when I return.”
+“Eat the sandwich, I will decide when I return.”

-I pushed my hijab back—allowing the wind to blow on the front of my hair—I stood, feeling a little awkward.
+I pushed my hijab back, allowing the wind to blow on the front of my hair.

 A redhead pruning roses glanced at me.
 “Are you lost?”

 I shook my head.
-“Ms. Soraya asked me to help Golnaz.”
-I looked around, to see if anyone else was here.
+“Ms. Soraya asked me to help Omideh.”

-She looked around too.
-“I am Golnaz.”
-She stood up and came close to me.
+“I’m Omideh.”
+She came close to me.
 “What is your name?”

 “You’re the new one; I saw you this morning at the showers.”

-“It’s an old American song I learned from my grandma, who was that man?”
+“It’s an old American song I learned from my grandma.”